ricksbrown/cowsay/README.md

 ```

 # Internationalization
-This version of cowsay fully supports i18n.
+In the interests of absurd over-engineering this version of cowsay fully supports i18n.

 New and/or improved translations welcome - the default (English) messages can be found in the file `src/main/resources/MessagesBundle.properties`